Straits Wildlife Tour Specialists

 Located in the rolling coastal hills of Andalusia just outside the picturesque Spanish town of Tarifa, the Inglorious Bustards are based right at the epicentre of birding in the Straits.
 And from a migrating raptor’s point of view, they must surely also be at the centre of the world!

-Inglorious Bustards Simon and Niki are birders, conservationists, travellers and all-round Nature-lovers.
+Inglorious Bustards Simon and Niki are birders, conservationists, travellers and all-around Nature-lovers.
 They love not only to marvel at the hundreds of thousands of birds passing overhead, but also to follow them on their migratory journey, and explore the whole range of fascinating and varied terrains they traverse each year.

 More than that though, they love to share their adventures with you!
 As well as their home-from-home in southern Spain, they take pride in bringing you the best of birding and migration spectacles along the whole East Atlantic Flyway journey, through Europe and North Africa, right down to the steamy wintering grounds of many of our nomads, south of the Sahara.